chimera-linux/cports/Usage.md

 * All declared sources are fetched, if not already cached.
 They are subsequently verified (the checksums must match what the template declares).
 If this fails, the fetch is re-tried.
-* Sources are extracted and patches are applied if necessary.
+* Sources are extracted, prepared and patches are applied if necessary.
 * The software is configured and built within the sandbox.
 * Files are installed in a special `destdir`.
 Outside of this, the directory where files are extracted, the `/tmp` directory in the sandbox and potential